ghik/kubernetes-the-harder-way/docs/QEMU.md

 ### Running a headless VM

 Let's run the server in QEMU.
 This time we'll just boot the newly created image as a disk, there will be no CDROM.
-We will also strip down the VM from all graphics and peripherals.
-We'll also set up QEMU to run fully in terminal instead of a window.
+We will also strip down the VM from all graphics and peripherals and make QEMU run fully in terminal instead of a window.
 Ultimately, our goal is to make the VM accessible only via (properly secured) SSH and (as a last resort) via the serial port.